menuclose

 It’s up to you on which style you prefer.
 I recommend a solid if your crib sheet is patterned or your bedroom quilt is patterned.
 If those sheets are solid then go for a patterned swaddle blanket for a nice contrast.
 There really is no right or wrong here.
 I used a swan swaddle blanket for my daughter’s photos because her room was swan themed.

 I also recommend putting baby in a simple white onesie.
 This gives your photos a classic look that won’t look dated or trendy down the road.
 Plus the white helps bounce clean light onto baby’s face.
+Here is an easy link to my favorites.
 Start with the onesie and do a set of photos and then swaddle baby and do them again for 2 different looks.

 Posing Inspiration